Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 ### Encryption

-The process of changing data from plaintext to cyphertext so it cannot be understood.
+The process of changing data from plaintext to ciphertext so it cannot be understood.
 For example if a database containing passwords gets accessed by a hacker, the passwords themselves are not visible and the user's private key is still needed to decrypt them.
 Smart, right?

 ### Physical security